 Building Your Talent Pool for Future Growth

 During the past few years, the recession has diverted our attention from the need to invest in development of our people.
 As contractors prepare to emerge from the industry recession and we hire more people to support this new work.
 Some of our talented veterans left the industry during the recession and are not coming back.
-As we hire newer people with less experience, there is a significant need to invest in our human resources, especially as the baby boomers continue to retire at increasing rates.
+As we hire newer people with less experience, there is a significant need to train them, especially as the baby boomers continue to retire at increasing rates.

 - Examine training trends, challenges, concerns and innovations having an impact on the construction industry in the past year

 - Identify successful training and development strategies that are now required to maximize performance and develop a culture of accountability

 - Understand how you can use these techniques and strategies to advance talent development practices within your own company

 - Learn what best practices leading construction firms from across the country have adapted into their strategic plan

 No good deal lasts forever.
 Because your markets, your customers, and even your products and services change, you need a strategic plan that will help your company adapt and grow.
 Strategic planning helps senior executives envision and develop the company's future.
 In this session, you will learn how to:

 - Prepare for the planning process